overturetool/overturetool.github.io/_netmeetings/Net-Meeting-103.md

 * Social media strategy
 * etc.

 NP has prepared a document that contains a number of "How can we?" questions.
-He will make it available on the Overture Github page.
-The photos of the business canvas still need to be summarised.
+He will make the document available on the Overture Github page.
+The photos of the business canvas (the "sticky notes") still need to be summarised.
+Furthermore, NP will make a summary of the conclusion on the video so we can discuss it at the next meeting.

 ##  Publications Status and Plans

 See [Planned Publications](http://overturetool.org/publications/PlannedPublications.html).

-##  Any Other Business
+## New actions

+* 103-1: PGL to create a proposal for a meeting schedule for 2017 - see https://github.com/overturetool/overturetool.github.io/issues/29

+* 103-2: The December 18 meeting (2016) will be moved to January so more people can attend.
+See https://github.com/overturetool/overturetool.github.io/issues/30

 <div id="edit_page_div"></div>